rfennell/AzurePipelines/Extensions/GenerateReleaseNotes/readme.md

 1.3 - Added support for Release Management
-      Added support for inline definition of template 1.4 - Add advanced option to choose if PAT or defaultcreds are used
+      Added support for inline definition of template 1.4 - Add advanced option to choose if PAT or defaultcreds are used 1.5 - Put in logic to skip any non VSTS release artifacts

 This task generates a markdown release notes file based on a template passed into the tool.
 The output report being something like the following: